MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 22. Select **Save All**, and then go to the **DataEntityComputedColumn** project in **Solution Explorer**.

-23. Right-click the project to open the context menu, and then select **Properties**.

-24. Select **OK**, and then right-click the project to open the context menu and select **Build**.
+23. Right-click the project to open the context menu and select **Build**.
 If the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.

-## Exercise 2: Test a data entity in SQL Server Management Studio and as OData
+## Exercise 2: Test a data entity in SQL Server Management Studio

-To test your new data entity in SQL Server Management Studio and as OData:
+To test your new data entity in SQL Server Management Studio:

 1. Open Microsoft SQL Server Management Studio in your VM and connect to the Database Engine with Windows Authentication.